 Veblen good is a type of luxury good named after American economist Thorstein Veblen.
 It shows a positive relationship between price and demand, and thus an upward-sloping demand curve.

-- Veblen goods are luxury goods and appeal as a high quality and status symbol.
+Veblen goods are luxury goods and appeal because of their exclusivity and are status symbols.

-- Veblen goods come with snob value status, a premium that consumers are willing to pay for the exclusive products that are different from the commonly preferred ones.
+Veblen goods come with snob appeal, a premium price that consumers are willing to pay for such exclusive products that the majority of people cannot afford.

 Veblen Good and the Law of Demand

-Veblen good is an exclusion to the law of demand, which is a concept of microeconomics.
-It states that the price and quantity of demand for goods demonstrate an inverse relationship as a result of the substitute effect.
+Veblen good is an exception to the law of demand, which is a concept of microeconomics.
+It states that the price and quantity of demand for goods demonstrate an inverse relationship as a result of the substitution effect.

-When the price of good increases, the quantity of demand decreases, and when the price drops, the quantity of demand increases.
-However, due to its specific features as a luxury, a Veblen good will see a higher demand when its price increases.
+When the price of a good increases, the demand for it decreases, and when the price drops, the demand increases.
+However, due to its specific features as a luxury item, a Veblen good will see an increase in demand when its price increases.
 The diagrams below show the two kinds of demand and price relationships for normal goods (which follow the law of demand) and Veblen goods (which violate the law of demand).

-Besides Veblen goods, Giffen goods are another type of non-ordinary goods that are contrary to the law of demand.
+Besides Veblen goods, Giffen goods are another type of non-ordinary good that act contrary to the law of demand.
 Unlike Veblen goods, Giffen goods are low-income, non-luxury products with few close substitutes.

 It is more difficult to identify Giffen goods than Veblen goods.
 Giffen goods also assume an upward-sloping demand curve, but their demand is impacted by income pressures (income effect) and lack of close substitutes (substitution effect).
 Some examples of Giffen goods include rice, wheat, and bread, which are generally essential goods.